primeosu/apg_challenge/README.md

 ## Setup
 To setup this server, you must do the following.

 * Setup an .env file at the root of this project.
-An example is included.
+This is included, but should not normally be included in version control.
-* Have the following installed on the machine
+* Have the following installed on the machine:
  * PHP 5.5.9+
  * OpenSSL PHP Extension
   * http://php.net/manual/en/openssl.installation.php